dewan-ahmed/dewan-ahmed.github.io/_posts/2023-04-10-identity-crisis-devrel.md

 >
 > Just not sales - it should never be tied to revenue.

 Had I responded to that thread, here would be my corollary to Jim's response: Developer relations (DevRel), when done right, acts as a metaphorical glue among cross-functional teams, similar to the [Japanese art of Kintsugi](https://traditionalkyoto.com/culture/kintsugi/).
-Like Kintsugi repairs cracks in ceramics adorned with gold, DevRel strengthens relationships between teams by bridging gaps and fostering collaboration.

 DevRel, like the gold in Kintsugi, repairs fractured relationships or creates non-existing relationships between an organization and its target developer audience.
 It creates an environment based on authenticity and trust, without a direct purpose of "sell no matter what".

+But is DevRel really a golden solution for everyone?

+Does every organization have the capacity to use the power of DevRel?

 ## The real cost of identity crisis